tenzir/platform/examples/keycloak/README.md

 ### Custom Scopes

-By default, the platform requests the `profile email oidc offline_access` scopes when logging in.
+By default, the Tenzir Platform requests the `profile email oidc offline_access` scopes when logging in.
 To adjust this, set the `PUBLIC_OIDC_SCOPES` environment variable to a space-separated list of scope names.

 ### Profile Pictures

-To include custom profile pictures, include a `picture` claim in the returned id token containing an URL to the image file.
+To include custom profile pictures, include a `picture` claim in the returned ID token containing an URL to the image file.

-The frontend will read that claim and use it as the profile picture in the top right corner of the app, or fall back to a default image if the claim is not present.
+The Tenzir Platform will read that claim and use it as the profile picture in the top right corner of user interface, or fall back to a default image if the claim is not present.

 ### Refresh Tokens

-The platform supports the use of refresh tokens and will by default request the `offline_access` scope to automatically refresh sessions after the initial id token has expired.
+The Tenzir Platform supports the use of refresh tokens and will by default request the `offline_access` scope to automatically refresh sessions after the initial id token has expired.
 To this end, the `offline_access` scope is requested by default.